 - Where kea are present, avoid leaving temptations around such as loose clothing and boots, packs, food and brightly coloured objects.

-- Replace lead nails and flashing on buildings with non-poisonous alternatives.
+- Replace lead nails and flashing on buildings with non-toxic alternatives.

 Support the Kea Conservation Trust